raspberrypilearning/comic-character/en/step_2.md

 + the images you will use in the project
 + a JavaScript file to make your website interactive and engaging

-### Add more images to the hero image container
+### Add more images to the hero container

 This project already contains a navbar and a hero image.

 The **JavaScript** file has already been linked to your pages just before the closing `</body>` tag.

-You will add more images to the hero section to create a series of slides.
+You will add more images to the hero container to create a series of slides.

 Each slide will contain a different superhero image and you will make it interactive using JavaScript.